- SQLColAttribute calls into SQLColAttribute calls in ODBC Driver for Teradata

 - Output parameters from UTF-8 back to the application code page

-Because of this, the output parameters from SQLColAttribute are delivered back to the ANSI application in the internal character set used by the driver.
+As a result, the output parameters from SQLColAttribute are returned to the ANSI application in the internal character set used by the driver.
 If the internal character set is different from the application code page, the application receives data back from SQLColAttribute in a different character set from what was expected.

 To avoid this problem, use the old SQLColAttributes function (with an 's' at the end).